+David Main,

-David Main, President & CEO, Aquinox Pharma
+President & CEO,

+Aquinox Pharma

-- Three different perspectives (lenses) for viewing Canada's life sciences: - Business leader = capitalist: Reduce the system (get government out of the equation). - Trade Association = lobbyist and industry resources: Harness the system - Citizen = patriot and taxpayer: Optimize the system for all beneficiaries. - There are conflicts and commonalities amongst the perspectives. - Business Leader Perspective: - Canadian science and entrepreneurs can compete globally. - Foreign capital is more available than Canadian capital, but foreign capital is not the solution. - o Senior management pool is thin in Canada - Immigration and relocation is complicated and expensive and tax system is different. - Trade Association Perspective: - Canada already has a world-class biotechnology ecosystem for discovery and development.
-This ecosystem can be strengthened with the right support. - Canada needs the right regulatory system. - Canada needs a consistent and cohesive voice.
+- Three different perspectives (lenses) for viewing Canada's life sciences: - Business leader = capitalist: Reduce the system (get government out of the equation). - o Trade Association = lobbyist and industry resources: Harness the system - Citizen = patriot and taxpayer: Optimize the system for all beneficiaries. - There are conflicts and commonalities amongst the perspectives. - Business Leader Perspective: - o Canadian science and entrepreneurs can compete globally. - Foreign capital is more available than Canadian capital, but foreign capital is not the solution. - Senior management pool is thin in Canada - o Immigration and relocation is complicated and expensive and tax system is different. - Trade Association Perspective: - Canada already has a world-class biotechnology ecosystem for discovery and development.
+This ecosystem can be strengthened with the right support. - o Canada needs the right regulatory system. - Canada needs a consistent and cohesive voice.
 It needs coordination from the federal and provincial agendas. - Canada's ecosystem needs both little and big companies.
-Dialog needs to value and balance the needs of the large companies that sell products in Canada and small companies that have a growth and export focus. - Citizen's Perspective: - Innovation is the central issue in economic prosperity. - Innovation improves the quality and standard of life. - Innovation leads to diversification of the economy and provides increased ROI. - Innovation can provide skilled jobs with high earning potential
+Dialog needs to value and balance the needs of the large companies that sell growth and export focus.

+- Citizen's Perspective: - Innovation is the central issue in economic prosperity. - o Innovation improves the quality and standard of life.